File an Appeal

 Comment: There are various exceptions to the IEB’s original jurisdiction to review actions of International officers.
 These are described in Article 33, §2(b) of the International Constitution.

 The usual method followed by the UAW for deciding appeals presented to the IEB is for the International President’s staff to conduct an investigation and prepare a written report to the IEB.
 The written report of the President’s hearing officers is sent to all members of the IEB and becomes the decision of the IEB unless one or more members of the IEB objects to it within ten days..

 The PRB has jurisdiction to review decisions of the IEB.
 An appeal to the PRB must be in writing and signed by the member.
 It must be submitted within 30 days of the members’ receipt of the IEB’s decision.
-The appeal should be submitted in care of the International President at Solidarity House.
+The appeal should be mailed to the Office of the International President at Solidarity House.

 Comment: Appeals from decisions of the IEB should indicate whether the appellant wishes to appeal to the PRB or the CAC.
 If the member wishes to appeal to the PRB, the President will forward it to the PRB’s offices for processing.
 At that point, the case will be docketed and assigned a Case Number.

 The PRB has no original jurisdiction to review appeals processed under Article 33 of the Constitution.
 In order to appeal to the PRB, a member must first present his or her concerns to the IEB and obtain a decision from that body.
 In cases involving the handling of grievances, the PRB’s jurisdiction to review decisions of the IEB is limited to allegations that the matter was improperly handled because of fraud, discrimination, or collusion with management, or that the disposition or handling of the matter was devoid of any rational basis.

 The PRB has no jurisdiction to review in any way an official collective bargaining policy of the International Union.